 We have funded our operations since inception primarily through borrowing funds, the sale of convertible notes and equity securities, and the sales of our products.
 We cannot be certain when or if our operations will generate sufficient cash to fully fund our ongoing operations or the growth of our business.
 We intend to continue to make investments to support our business, which may require us to engage in equity or debt financings to secure additional funds.
 Additional financing may not be available on terms favorable to us, if at all.
 If adequate funds are not available on acceptable terms, we may be unable to invest in future growth opportunities, which could harm our business, operating results, and financial condition.
-If we incur additional debt, the debt holders would have rights senior to holders of Class A Common Stock to make claims on our assets, and the terms of any debt could restrict our operations, including our ability to pay dividends on our Class A Common Stock.
-Furthermore, if we issue additional equity securities, stockholders will experience dilution, and the new equity securities could have rights senior to those of our Class A Common Stock.
-Because our decision to issue securities in the future will depend on numerous considerations, including factors beyond our control, we cannot predict or estimate the amount, timing, or nature of any future issuances of debt or equity securities.
-As a result, our stockholders bear the risk of future issuances of debt or equity securities reducing the value of our Class A Common Stock and diluting their interests.
+If we incur additional debt, the debt holders would have rights senior to holders of Common Stock to make claims on our assets, and the terms of any debt could restrict our operations, including our ability to pay dividends on our Common Stock.
+Furthermore, if we issue additional equity securities, stockholders will experience dilution, and the new equity securities could have rights senior to those of our Common Stock.
+Because our decision to issue securities in the future will depend on numerous considerations, including factors beyond our control, we cannot predict or estimate the amount, timing, or nature of any future issuances of debt or equity securities reducing the value of our Common Stock and diluting their interests.